henkdvries/DataScienceMinor/PortfolioDatascience11031859.md

 ![DatacampAssesments](/images/Datacamp.png)
 ---
 # Pre-Processing Data
 For pre-processing data I was messing around with the data and using some newly learned libraries from the datacamp courses and practicising my newly learned skills from datacamp.
 Furthermore I spent the most time in finding a way to fingerprint exercise for the purpose of finding wrongly named exercise files.
-Because the fingerprinting took to long I eventually resorted to manually spitting through the data with a self created tool to check all patients/exercises for wrongly named files.
+Because the fingerprinting took too long I eventually resorted to manually spitting through the data with a self created tool to check all patients/exercises for wrongly named files.
 ## Data Exploration
 For data exploration I mostly used the newly learned libraries like Pandas and Seaborn to plot exercises and understand the way the data is shaped.
 ## Finding wrongly name CSV files